Testing with attack tooling

 Testing attack blocking

 Next-Gen WAF lets you take a different approach to blocking compared to other products.
 Instead of being limited to blocking individual requests that match a particular signature, you can implement threshold-based blocking.
 With threshold-based blocking, we look for spikes in malicious traffic from a particular IP (aggregated across all of our agents) and flag that IP if it exceeds specific thresholds in a 1, 10, or 60 minute window.
 Once an IP is flagged, we block all malicious traffic from that IP.
 Traffic is blocked for a default 24 hours.
-You can use site alerts to adjust the thresholds and decrease the blocking time period.
-During the blocking time period, requests that don’t contain an attack will be allowed, preventing Signal Sciences from breaking normal traffic.
+You can use site alerts (also known as workspace alerts) to adjust the thresholds and decrease the blocking time period.
+During the blocking time period, requests that don’t contain an attack will be allowed, preventing the Next-Gen WAF from breaking normal traffic.

 NOTE